VarriSneha/weekday-scheduling-assignment/README.md

 # Weekday Scheduling Assignment — Submission

-**Submitted by:** [Your Name]
+**Submitted by:** [VARRI SNEHA]
 **Date:** June 4, 2026
-**Assignment:** Build a scheduling system as strong as Zomato's — a ToDo playbook for interns Ram and Shyam to schedule 500+ interviews/day via Calendly, with 80% done within 24 hours.
+**Assignment:** Build a scheduling system as strong as Zomato's  a ToDo playbook for interns Ram and Shyam to schedule 500+ interviews/day via Calendly, with 80% done within 24 hours.

 ---